JohnBinford/AppleWood-Pointe/Collateral/accessories.md

 ### Suggestions of items that are not big power tools - (There are a lot of things that  make a shop fly.)
 - For Example:     (Right-Click the blue links for Pictures.)
-  - One of the fellows said that he had a tenon jig, but didn't mentino that he had a router.
+  - One of the fellows said that he had a tenon jig, but didn't mention that he had a router.
     - John has a little-used but really cheap router to offer, but it isn't rigid enough to be precise.
   - [How about a nice "CNC" Hand-held Router](https://youtu.be/QxjE5WOAGi4)
     - If I had one, I'd share it!